simonesilvestroni/simonesilvestroni/README.md

 <h1 align="center">I’m a digital polymath between sound and web design</h1>

 I create and produce sound and music across multiple media and make  websites using Jekyll or WordPress.
-I started working in the publishing  industry in 1994 and transitioned to web design a year later, becoming  an expert in web standards.
+I started out in the publishing  industry in 1994, soon transitioning to web design.
 I’m also a  professional bass player, a composer and a field recordist.

 ## Recently released